Gittins' theorem under uncertainty: Part A: Analysis of a single bandit

 \subsection{Step A.3: Fair Game and Prevailing process}

 Previously, we considered an optimal stopping problem when the Gittins index is offered as compensation for continued play.
-In this subsection, we consider a `fair game' when we offer a compensation which is (just) sufficient to encourage us to continue playing the bandit until the final horizon.
+In this subsection, we consider a `fair game' when we offer a compensation which is (just) sufficient to encourage us to continue playing the bandit.
 In particular, the compensation increases at each optimal stopping time in order to encourage the agent to continue.

 We will first define a sequence of optimal stopping times that we have to consider in order to analyze our (minimal) compensation process. \begin{definition} We define $\hat{S}_n$ to be the stopping time where the Gittins index process $\left(\gamma(s)\right)_{s \geq 0}$ exceeds its running maximum for the $n$th time.
 We write $\sigma_n$ for the duration between $\hat{S}_n$ and $\hat{S}_{n+1}$, that is, $\sigma_n$ is a random time identifying how long after time $\hat{S}_n$ the process $\left(\gamma(s)\right)_{s \geq 0}$ hits a new maximum.